 Warning: sprintf() expects at least 1 parameter, 0 given in /home/wp_r3zcif/puppyspotcontent.com/content/wp-content/themes/Purebred-Breeders/content.php on line 69

-4. They’re good for people with allergies.
+1. They’re a good choice for people with allergies.